 DAWSON, Oswald Charles.
 1106.
 Corporal.
 Enlisted after arriving in England 22/05/1915.
 Entered France 2/10/1915.
 Commissioned as a Second Lieutenant Royal Engineers attached Royal Flying Corps 3/11/1916.
 Awarded Distinguished Flying Cross 8/02/1919 when acting as Observer supporting the Desert Mounted Corps 19-26/09/1918 attached to 1 Squadron, Australian Flying Corps.
 Brother of Robert Dyer Dawson 1526 also in KEH.
 Born in Bombala, New South Wales, Australia on 1/01/1887 the son of Robert Weston Dawson and Eleanor Mary Bowler.
 Married Kathleen Elsie Fedden in Suva, Fiji on 17/03/1920.
 He died on 1/05/1974.

 DAWSON, Overend William James.
 1668.
 Private.
 KIA 27/10/17.
 Buried in BARD COTTAGE CEMETERY, BELGIUM.
 Born 11/11/1881 in Glenelg, Adelaide, South Australia the son of Robert Potter and Louisa Potter and grew up in Lancashire, England.
-Photograph of gravestone shown.
+Image of gravestone avaialable.

 DAWSON, Robert Dyer.
 1526.
 Corporal.
 Discharged 22/06/1919.
 Entitled to British War Medal and Victory Medal.
 Brother of Corporal Oswald Charles Dawson 1106 who also served with KEH.
 Born in Bombala, New South Wales, Australia on 5/07/1884 and died in 5/03/1955 in Nyngan, New South Wales, Australia.